-This proxy statement and the accompanying proxy are first being provided on or about April 9, 2020 to the shareholders of Ohio Valley Banc Corp. (the "Company") regarding the Annual Meeting of Shareholders to be held on Wednesday, May 20, 2020, at 3:00 p.m., Eastern Daylight Saving Time (the "Annual Meeting").
-The Annual Meeting will be an entirely virtual meeting.
-That means you can attend the Annual Meeting online, vote your shares electronically and submit questions during the Annual Meeting by visiting www.virtualshareholdermeeting.com/OVBC2020.
+This proxy statement and the accompanying proxy are first being provided on or about April 9, 2021, to the shareholders of Ohio Valley Banc Corp. (the "Company") regarding the Annual Meeting of Shareholders to be held on Wednesday, May 19, 2021, at 3:00 p.m., Eastern Daylight Saving Time (the "Annual Meeting").
+The Annual Meeting will be an entirely virtual meeting which means you can attend the Annual Meeting online, vote your shares electronically and submit questions during the Annual Meeting by visiting www.cleartrustonline.com/ovbc.